eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PURIS Kit/page_adoption-view.md

 ### Vision

-***Revolutionizing the Global Supply Chain Ecosystem with Integrated, Proactive Data Sharing and Collaboration**.*
+***Revolutionizing the Global Supply Chain Ecosystem with Integrated, Proactive Data Sharing and Collaboration***

 The introduction of the **P**redictive **U**nit **R**eal-Time **I**nformation **S**ervice (PURIS) enriches a company's resilience strategy through enhanced data sharing, giving stakeholders heightened transparency and comprehensive information.
 This clarity allows PURIS users to detect supply chain issues earlier, initiate solution-finding more swiftly, and access a wider array of options, leading to more effective, cost-efficient, and environmentally friendly outcomes.
 By facilitating proactive anticipation, concurrent management, and reactive recovery, PURIS supports the supply chain across pre-, during-, and post-disruption phases, thereby improving operational efficiency and resilience within the Catena-X network.

 ### Mission

-***Empowering Stakeholders with Real-time, Predictive Insights for Proactive Supply Chain Management**.*
+***Empowering Stakeholders with Real-time, Predictive Insights for Proactive Supply Chain Management***

 Building on a robust foundation, PURIS is redefining the paradigms of supply chain by establishing necessary standards and guidelines that ensure a comprehensive and compliant exchange of information.
 This initiative is not just about data exchange; it's about transforming the very fabric of supply chain interactions to foster and enable a proactive, rather than reactive, management approach.